jasminpattschull/surfs_up/README.md

 # surfs_up
 Module 9

-# Temperature Analysis for the Months of June and December
+# Temperature Analysis for June and December in Oahu, Hawaii

 ## Overview

-The following analysis provides temperature information in Oahu, Hawait and consists of two deliverables.
+The following analysis provides temperature information in Oahu, Hawaii and consists of two deliverables.
 The first analysis is for the month of June and the second is for the month of December.
+Statistics have been provided for both months, which include the count, mean, standard deviation, and minimum/median/maximum temperatures.

 ## Results